mist-devel/mist-binaries/cores/pcengine/README.md

 ### Usage

-- Load a BIOS with the first OSD option (as it would be a normal HuCard).
+- Load a BIOS (usually syscard3.pce) with the first OSD option (as it would be a normal HuCard).
 - Mount the CUE file via the "Mount CD" option
 - Optionally mount a SAV file (size: 2KB - 2048 byte).
 Before the first use, it must be formatted from the BIOS menu.
 Use the "Write Save RAM" option to save its contents to the SD Card.
+  Generate SAV files with the following Windows command (BIN in this is for the CD-ROM titles only):

+  `for %f in (*.bin) do fsutil file createnew "%~nf.sav" 2048`

+- Start the game with RUN

 ## Contributions